rebelsky/sams-assorted-musings-reflections/csc151-photo-quiz.md

 "photo quiz".
 Students get a set of pictures of their classmates and have to identify them by first name.
 Now, I’m not cruel, so I provide them with a list of names.
-I’ve given a photo quiz in every section of CSC 151 For the past decade or so.
+I’ve given a photo quiz in every section of CSC 151 for the past five years or so.

 Why do I love this quiz?
 A few reasons.
 Giving the quiz reinforces some central concepts: the class is about more than the technical material;